samiran634/MyShop/README.md

-This is just a demo E-commarce website to my js knowledge.
+This is a E-commarce website to demonstrate my js knowledge.